 Saint Justin (+165) who is called the ‘martyr’, was born around the time the last Apostle, John, departed this life for heaven.
 Justin was not raised in the Catholic faith – few were in those incipient days of the Church – but was rather a pagan convert to Christianity.
 He first investigated the various philosophies of the age, Platonism, Socratic, Peripatetic, Stoic, Pythagorean, but none satisfied his desire for the ‘whole truth and nothing but…’.

-It was a chance meeting with an old man, a Syrian Christian, who offered him the simplicity and coherence of the Catholicism, which satisfied Justin’s desire for truth and beauty, and his mind and soul were made up.
+It was a chance meeting with an old man, a Syrian Christian, who offered him the simplicity and coherence of the Catholic faith, which satisfied Justin’s desire for truth and beauty, and his mind and soul were made up.
 He entered the Church, receiving Baptism, and never looked back – It is from Justin’s pen that we have one of the earliest descriptions of the Holy Mass, in a letter to Antoninus Pius in around 155 A.D. (cf., CCC, #1345), along with much other evidence of the Church’s earliest – and already very ‘Catholic’ – traditions.

-Justin adopted the life of an itinerant teacher, eventually starting a school in Rome, writing much, but what survives are two dialogues and an ‘apology’; hence is called the first of the ‘apologists’, those who made an apologia for the Faith – a ‘reasoned defence’, not an apology in our modern sense – as Saint Peter exhorted us to do (1 Pet 3:15).
+Justin adopted the life of an itinerant teacher, eventually starting a school in Rome, writing much, but the only treatises that survive are two dialogues and an ‘apology’; hence is called the first of the ‘apologists’, those who made an apologia for the Faith – a ‘reasoned defence’, not an apology in our modern sense – as Saint Peter exhorted us to do (1 Pet 3:15).

 Justin saw the truth as dispersed throughout history like seeds, and that anyone who follows the truth as it was known to them – even the pagan philosophers of old – could be considered an ‘unwitting’ Christian.
 Salvation really is open to all, although easier with the more truth that one has.
 And, before we get too comfy with an easy interpretation of that, Justin would claim that one should move from ‘truth to truth’ as one proceeds in the spiritual life.
 As the Church’s constitution, Lumen Gentium, states: